No-Regret Bayesian Recommendation to Homogeneous Users: Preliminary

-When \Receiver s' utility function $\RUtility(\cdot,\cdot)$ is known to the \Sender, the optimal signaling scheme in hindsight.
-By the revelation principle \citep{KG-11}, there always exists an optimal signaling scheme with binary signal space $\signalSpace = \{0, 1\} \equiv\cA$ that corresponds to action recommendations.
+When the \Receiver s' utility function $\RUtility(\cdot,\cdot)$ is known to the \Sender, the optimal signaling scheme in hindsight can be characterized as follows.
+By the revelation principle \citep{KG-11}, the optimal signaling scheme is a direct signaling scheme with binary signal space $\signalSpace = \{0, 1\} \equiv\cA$ that each signal corresponds to an action recommendation.
 In particular, it can be solved by a linear program as follows,